 Electron Transport Chain & Oxidative Phosphorylation

 The ultimate purpose of all the respiratory processes is to utilise the energy stored in NADH+ and FADH2.
 Now, this can only be achieved by the process of oxidation whereby the electrons are passed to oxygen, leading to the formation of water.
 The Electron Transport Chain (ETC) is a series of organic molecules and proteins which are present in the inner mitochondrial membrane.
-This metabolic pathway allows the electrons to pass through a series of carriers through the help of redox reactions.
+This metabolic pathway allows the electrons to pass through a series of carriers with the help of redox reactions.

-The energy is released in the form of protons which are then coupled to the biosynthesis of ATP (from ADP & inorganic phosphate) and this process is known as chemiosmosis.
+The energy is released in the form of protons which are then coupled to the biosynthesis of ATP (from ADP & inorganic phosphate), and this process is known as chemiosmosis.
 The chemiosmotic theory explains the process of membrane-linked ATP synthesis along with a gradient of hydrogen ions.
 The process of chemiosmosis was first described by Peter D. Mitchell.

 Oxidative Phosphorylation is the whole process of ETC coupled with chemiosmosis.